OpenTermsArchive/docs/content/navigate-history.en.md

 For this guide, we will use the example of the demo collection.
 This collection publishes its history on the [`OpenTermsArchive/demo-versions`](https://github.com/OpenTermsArchive/demo-versions) repository.

-- From the [repository page](https://github.com/OpenTermsArchive/demo-versions), open the folder of the service of your choice.
+- From the [repository page](https://github.com/OpenTermsArchive/demo-versions), open the folder of the service of your choice by clicking on it.
 For example, [GitHub](https://github.com/OpenTermsArchive/demo-versions/tree/main/GitHub):

   ![Demo-versions repository services list](/images/navigate-history/demo-repository.png)